aicers/github-dashboard/README.md

 Automatic sync additionally schedules the next run, while manual backfill repeats the same steps for each day slice in the requested range.

+> **Manual controls:** Issue status automation and activity cache refresh run
+> automatically after each sync, and administrators can re-run them from the Sync
+> tab (“진행 상태 설정” and “Activity 캐시 새로고침”) if a previous attempt failed or
+> stale data needs to be refreshed immediately.
+The activity snapshot refresh is
+> tightly coupled to the sync pipeline (a failure marks the sync as failed), so
+> no separate manual trigger is exposed.

 ### Real-time sync stream

 - **Server-Sent Events** — `GET /api/sync/stream` keeps an HTTP connection open